JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_03.md

 The little ones are our teachers when it comes to finding balance in life:

 > Worship—contemplation of the spiritual—must alternate with service, contact with material reality.
-Work should alternate with play; religion should be balanced by humor.
-Profound philosophy should be relieved by rhythmic poetry.
-The strain of living—the time tension of personality—should be relaxed by the restfulness of worship.
-The feelings of insecurity arising from the fear of personality isolation in the universe should be antidoted by the faith contemplation of the Father and by the attempted realization of the Supreme. ([UB 143:7.3](/en/The_Urantia_Book/143#p7_3))
+Work should alternate with play; religion should be balanced by humor. ([UB 143:7.3](/en/The_Urantia_Book/143#p7_3))

 Our dear Master loved and respected the boys and girls, he took them into account in his life and his message.
 Even in the final messages he didn't forget about them:

-> “Peace be upon you.
-That which my Father sent me into the world to establish belongs not to a race, a nation, nor to a special group of teachers or preachers.
-This gospel of the kingdom belongs to both Jew and gentile, to rich and poor, to free and bond, to male and female, even to the little children.
-And you are all to proclaim this gospel of love and truth by the lives which you live in the flesh.
-You shall love one another with a new and startling affection, even as I have loved you.
-You will serve mankind with a new and amazing devotion, even as I have served you.
-And when men see you so love them, and when they behold how fervently you serve them, they will perceive that you have become faith-fellows of the kingdom of heaven, and they will follow after the Spirit of Truth which they see in your lives, to the finding of eternal salvation. ([UB 191:6.2](/en/The_Urantia_Book/191#p6_2))
+> “This gospel of the kingdom belongs to both Jew and gentile, to rich and poor, to free and bond, to male and female, **even to the little children**.
+And you are **all** to proclaim this gospel of love and truth by the lives which you live in the flesh. ([UB 191:6.2](/en/The_Urantia_Book/191#p6_2))

 This is how disconcerting, anti-system, amazing our God is: a God who makes himself small and lives with us on Earth, and who also advises us not to disconnect from the little ones in our spiritual growth.
 Will we follow Jesus, also in his love for the little ones?
 In his confidence towards God, like a child towards his mother or father?
 That can be our decision and the beginning of a wonderful adventure that will never end.